http4k/www/src/website/content/ecosystem/ai/reference/anthropic/index.md

 The http4k-ai AnthropicAI integrations provide:

-- AnthropicAI LLM adapter
+- Universal LLM adapter
-- Low-level AnthropicAI API Client
+- Low-level API Client
 - FakeAnthropicAI server which can be used as testing harness for the API Client

-## AnthropicAI LLM adapter
+## Universal LLM adapter

-The AnthropicAI LLM adapter converts the http4k LLM interface into the AnthropicAI API, allowing you to swap out the underlying LLM provider without changing your application code.
+The Universal LLM adapter converts the http4k LLM interface into the underlying API, allowing you to swap out providers without changing your application code.

-{{< kotlin file="using_models.kt" >}}
+{{< kotlin file="universal_adapter.kt" >}}

-## Low-level AnthropicAI API connector
+## Low-level API Client

 The AnthropicAI connector provides the following Actions: